awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

  You might choose to upgrade an Aurora MySQL cluster frequently if some or all of the following conditions apply:
 +  The testing cycle for your application is straightforward and brief\.
 +  Your application is still in the development stage\.
-+  Your database environment uses a variety of Aurora MySQL versions, or Aurora MySQL and Amazon RDS MySQL versions\.
++  Your database environment uses a variety of Aurora MySQL versions, or Aurora MySQL and RDS for MySQL versions\.
 Each Aurora MySQL cluster has its own upgrade cycle\.
 +  You are waiting for specific performance or feature improvements before you increase your usage of Aurora MySQL\.

  If the preceding factors apply to your situation, you can enable Aurora to apply important upgrades more frequently by upgrading an Aurora MySQL DB cluster to a more recent Aurora MySQL version than the LTS version\.
 Doing so makes the latest performance enhancements, bug fixes, and features available to you more quickly\.